secretstartups/handbook/leadership/index.html.md

 ### Examples of actions from managers of one at GitLab

-1. When asked to attend a synchronous brainstorming call, an IC instead opens an issue and requests for their team's ideas asynchronously.
+1. When asked to attend a synchronous brainstorming call, a team member instead opens an issue and requests for their team's ideas asynchronously.
 1. A people leader champions our value of [Diversity, Inclusion and Belonging](/handbook/values/#diversity-inclusion) by [becoming a mentor](/handbook/values/#be-a-mentor).
 1. A team member blocks out dedicated time for learning and development to implement a regular practice of [self-serving and self-learning](/handbook/values/#self-service-and-self-learning).
-1. An IC in a new role finds an inefficiency in a process they are learning.
+1. A team member in a new role finds an inefficiency in a process they are learning.
 Without being asked or supervised, they open an MR proposing a change and assign it to their manager for review.
-1. When a scheduled meeting agenda is covered 10 minutes for the call is set to end, an attendee end the call early.
+1. When a scheduled meeting agenda is complete 10 minutes before the call is set to end, an attendee ends the call early.
-1. A people leader hires a new IC that demonstrates our CREDIT values.
+1. A people leader hires a new team member that demonstrates our CREDIT values.

 ## Interim and Acting Leadership